-With Macon being home to both the Ocmulgee River and Lake Tobesofkee, the Middle Georgia area has its fair share of potential floods in a year’s time.
+With Macon, Georgia being home to both the Ocmulgee River and Lake Tobesofkee, the Middle Georgia area has its fair share of potential floods in a year’s time.
+And where there’s flooding on the streets, there’s the potential for hydroplaning accidents to occur.

 Driving a motor vehicle during or after heavy rains or flooding can be extremely dangerous, creating an increased risk of auto accidents.
 One of the most common types happens when water accumulates on the roadway, causing a driver to hydroplane and lose control of their vehicle.

-While most water accumulation on roads occurs due to heavy rain, it can also happen in areas that have seen little or no rain but are downstream from flooded lakes and rivers, dams that have failed, or beaver dams that prevent proper water drainage.
+While most water accumulation on roads occurs due to heavy rain, it can also happen in areas that have seen little or no rain if the area is located downstream from flooded lakes and rivers, dams that have failed, or beaver dams that prevent proper water drainage.
 Georgia has over 4,600 damns.
 When one of those fails, which can happen with little or no warning, areas downstream from them are particularly vulnerable to flash flooding.

 Hydroplaning occurs when a person drives through a puddle of water and their car, truck or motorcycle’s tires lose contact with the road, causing the driver to lose control of their vehicle.
-Such accidents may cause a person’s vehicle to rollover, run off the road, slide into a ditch, crash into a tree, or hit another vehicle.
+Such hydroplaning accidents may cause a person’s vehicle to roll over, run off the road, slide into a ditch, crash into a tree, or hit another vehicle.

 To avoid hydroplaning during rainy or flooded conditions: